 Kat: “One of the key things in maintaining safety and inclusion is to listen.
 No matter your own story or how much you think you know, it is always important to listen to the community and take on board what they have to say.”

 Katy Jalili saw a distinct lack of nights which centre trans and POC DJs and performers.
 As a result, they created Femmi-Errect — a party to represent the whole femme spectrum.
 Their other night — Gender Fvcker, which they co-founded with Kat Hudson — is a non-binary drag competition removing drag from the world of glossy female impersonation to a messy space celebrating exploration and failure, for performers of all genders and expressions.

 “The key to making these nights work is to ask your community what they want, don’t make the same mistakes everyone else is making.
-For example, the most important thing for me is making sure you are hiring people fairly, don’t tokenize people, hire people of color because of their talent not their skin color, but make sure every time you do an event there’s a balance representation of people of color.
-Obviously don’t feel like I need to tell everyone about the general misogyny, transphobia, and ableism issues, do I?
+For example, the most important thing for me is making sure you are hiring people fairly, don’t tokenise people, hire people of colour because of their talent not their skin colour, but make sure every time you do an event there’s a balance representation of people of colour.
+Obviously don’t feel like I need to tell everyone about the general misogyny, transphobia and ableism issues, do I?